rx-store/rx-store/website/docs/basics/effects.md

 title: Effects
 ---

+`Rx Store` effects are simply functions that subscribe to [RxJs subscriptions](https://rxjs-dev.firebaseapp.com/guide/subscription), and return functions to unsubscribe.

+---

+Each store has one root effect, and you may nest them, building a directed cyclic graph your data flows through, triggering side effects as they go!

-Effects are global subscriptions, normally producing side effects, or handling some cross cutting concerns.
-Effects runs as soon as the app boots, until it unmounts.
-You can use filtering operators in RxJS such as `skipWhile()`, `takeUntil()` to limit when your effect does work.
+Effects will normally produce side effects, or handle some cross cutting concern.
+Effects are long lived, until your store is torn down & disposed of.
+You can use filtering operators in RxJS such as `skipWhile()`, `takeUntil()` to use other streams in the store to control & limit when & how your effect does work.

 ## Processing a stream of changes, and creating a stream of state

-Here is an effect that subscribes to the `counterChange$`, each time it emits `1` or `-1`, it'll add that to an accumulator with a `scan()` operator, and emit the running total onto the `count$` subject:
+Here is an effect that subscribes to the `counterChange$`, each time it emits `1` or `-1`, it'll add that to an accumulator with a `scan()` operator, and emit the running total onto the `count$` subject.
+It returns a function that calls unsubscribe on the subscription:

 ```tsx
 export const effect = (store) => {